 Wainwright’s meticulously hand-drawn maps, diagrams and drawings take walkers up the 214 principal hills and mountains of the Lake District, describing the main routes of ascent from different starting points, as well as lesser-known variants, showing the summit viewpoint panoramas and the ridge routes that can be made to create longer walks.
 Every page combines words and illustrations to present the routes in a way that is original, visually appealing and easy to follow.
 This new edition of Wainwright’s Walking Guide to the Lake District Fells has been comprehensively revised.
 Paths, maps, diagrams and route descriptions have been checked and corrected throughout.
 These revisions have been undertaken by writer and designer Clive Hutchby, author of The Wainwright Companion.
 The Southern Fells, Book Four of Wainwright’s Walking Guide, covers the great mountain systems of Scafell–Bowfell and the Coniston fells and includes some of Wainwright’s own favourite ascents, such as Scafell Pike, Bowfell and Crinkle Crags.

-Exclusive: all editions bought from Love the Lakes are signed by the photographer Sean McMahon and author Clive Hutchby.
+Exclusive: all editions bought from Love the Lakes are signed by author Clive Hutchby.